 We all know that we should eat our vegetables and exercise, but it can be difficult to translate that knowledge into action.
 Likewise, people oftentimes know performance best practices, but can have a hard time actually implementing them.
 Rigor helped BBS identify which best practices they should prioritize and held them accountable through weekly check-ins.

 By identifying these roadblocks and helping BBS overcome them, we were able to deliver significant performance gains.

 If you’ll recall, this was all part of an initiative to get their website in tip-top shape before the holiday shopping season.
 Ultimately, by implementing our recommendations, they were able to achieve a 5 second decrease in load time on their homepage.
 This coincided with an 11% conversion rate increase on Black Friday compared to the year prior.

 Performance is not a finishable feature, and we are continuing our partnership with BBS to improve their performance.
 For instance, it’s important to ensure that they not only get fast, but also stay fast.
 For this we will be working to integrate Rigor earlier into their development lifecycle by conducting performance testing in pre-production.

 We made significant gains, but for BBS–and other companies we work with–the single biggest roadblock they face is that fixes are hard to make when the code is already live.
-It is key that their team spot and address performance issues in pre-production before they post a threat to their user’s experience.#WebPerf pro tip: Spot and address performance issues in pre-production before they post a threat to your #UX or your bottom line.
-Click To Tweet
+It is key that their team spot and address performance issues in pre-production before they post a threat to their user’s experience.

 This is a challenge Rigor is uniquely positioned to solve via our integrations with CI/CD pipelines and we will be partnering together to make it happen.

-At Rigor we are serious about performance and committed to delivering real results for our customers.
-To learn more about how you can work with our team of performance experts, schedule a call with us here!
+At Rigor, we are serious about performance and committed to delivering real results for our customers.
+Learn more with a free trial of our platform.